On fundamental Fourier coefficients of Siegel modular forms: Refinement for prime disciminants and an application to the spinor -function

-In this Appendix we first show how a variant of our main result (\thmref{mainthm}) can be used to refine it to a statement about ``\textsl{prime discriminants}".
-We state this explicitly next.
+In this section we first show how a variant of our main result (\thmref{mainthm}) can be used to refine it to a statement about ``\textsl{prime discriminants}".
+This is explicitly stated below.
 Let $\mf P$ denote the set of all primes.